markpapadakis/BacktraceResolver/README.md

-This is a very fast backtrace resolver for the x86-64 architecture, although it probably works fine on i386, although it hasn't been put to the test.
+This is a very fast backtrace resolver for the x86-64 architecture, although it probably works fine on i386, but it hasn't been put to the test.

-It does not require any external non-standard libraries (in particular, binutils libBFD, which is what most alternative implementations use, including the various binutils programs, gdb, etc).
+It does not depend on any external non-standard libraries (in particular, binutils libBFD, which is what most alternative implementations use, including the various binutils programs, gdb, etc).
 LibBFD is very powerful, but it always allocate memory and it's not very fast, and this contradicts with the two main goals of this small project:

 1. High Performance